-Use EWSearchTableWithQuery call to search for records in the specified table based on a Saved Search preconfigured in the GUI and/or to filter the records with an ad-hoc query.
+Use EWSearchTableWithQueryPaginated call to search for records in the specified table based on a Saved Search pre-configured in the GUI and/or to filter the records with an ad-hoc query.
+Specify page and limit parameters to retrieve data page by page.